cran-task-views/MissingData/MissingData.md

--   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted interpolation using a tidyverse data management. `r pkg("RcppCensSpatial")` estimates parameters in linear spatial models with missing data using EM, SAEM, or MCEM.\
+-   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted interpolation using a tidyverse data management. \
     Interpolation of spatial data based on genetic distances is also available in `r pkg("phylin")`.
 -   *Spatio-temporal data* (see also `r view("SpatioTemporal")`): Imputation for spatio-temporal data is implemented in the package `r pkg("StempCens")` with a SAEM approach that approximates EM when the E-step does not have an analytic form.\
-    From an application perspective, `r pkg("gapfill")` is dedicated to the imputation of satellite data observed at equally-spaced points in time and `r pkg("stfit")` uses Functional Principal Analysis by Conditional Estimation to impute missing pixels in satellite data.
+    From an application perspective,
+    `r pkg("stfit")` uses Functional Principal Analysis by Conditional Estimation to impute missing pixels in satellite data.
     `r pkg("momentuHMM")` is dedicated to the analysis of telemetry